Assurena Insurance Agency is an independent insurance brokerage agency that carries some of the best coverage options in the entire New USA.

 For official tax information see the Spanish Tax Agency:

-Best Practices When Choosing a Policy
+Best Practices When Choosing a Life Insurance Policy in Spain

-FAQ — Life Insurance in Spain for Expats
+FAQs — Life Insurance in Spain for Expats

-What is life insurance in Spain?
+1. Is life insurance mandatory in Spain?

-Is life insurance mandatory in Spain?
+2. How much life insurance do expats need in Spain?

-Can expats get life insurance easily?
+3. Can expats get life insurance in Spain easily?

-Is life insurance cheaper in Spain?
+4. Can non-residents get life insurance in Spain?

-Can beneficiaries live abroad?
+7. Can beneficiaries live outside Spain?

 Explore coverage options designed for international residents.